thycotic/privman-docs/how-to/infrastructure/ms-az-service-bus.md

 >**Note**: Cloud customers don't need to use the Internet Connected Clients set-up, because their clients can already connect to the internet-based cloud instance.

-With Privilege Manager 10.7 and up TLS 1.2 is supported.
+With Privilege Manager 10.7 and up, TLS 1.2 is supported.

 This page is broken up into three sections: